Central Wheatbelt 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are four main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, eastern Australia, New Zealand, the southeast Pacific, and the Atlantic Ocean.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, New Zealand, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 8 December to 12 December, 22 December to 26 December, and 31 December to 4 January.
-Rain events originating in the tropics and moving south are possible about 5 December to 9 December, 10 December to 14 December, and 22 December to 26 December.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 8 September to 12 September, 20 September to 24 September, and 24 September to 28 September.
+Rain events originating in the tropics and moving south are possible about 29 August to 2 September, and 22 September to 26 September.

-Over Western Australia the strongest cold fronts should occur about 8 December to 12 December, 23 December to 27 December, and 31 December to 4 January.
+Over Western Australia the strongest cold fronts should occur about 2 September to 6 September, 8 September to 12 September, and 23 September to 27 September.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.